 • Biblical Interpretation

-To meet the distribution requirement, students will take 6 credit hours in each of the following areas:
+To meet the distribution requirement, students will take 6 credit hours in each of the following areas: All courses in these areas must be taken for a letter grade, except for the language courses.

 1) Biblical Studies (Old Testament, New Testament, Hebrew, and Greek)